wvolkers/Ai-FindMyPhoto/README.md

 PyTorch
 * https://pytorch.org/get-started/locally/
-* If you have an NVIDIA graphics card, you can use the CUDA version to allow your GPU being for extra processing power
+* If you have an NVIDIA graphics card, you can use the CUDA version to allow your GPU being used for extra processing power
 * Select your configuration on the webpage and use the displayed pip install command

 DeepFace